bamberjp/Glyphicon-Business/README.md

 A simple glyphicon library.

 ## Usage
-Add the following to the document head.
+Include the stylesheet in the head of the document.
 ```html
 <link rel="stylesheet" type="text/css" href="glyphicon-business.css">
 ```